-When Forster and McLennan decided to formed the second incarnation of The Go-Betweens, Pickvance was asked by McLennan to join the band as bass player and played on The Friends of Rachel Worth, released in 2000.
+When Forster and McLennan decided to form the second incarnation of The Go-Betweens, Pickvance was asked by McLennan to join the band as bass player and played on The Friends of Rachel Worth, released in 2000.
 Thompson joined on drums for Bright Yellow, Bright Orange and the band toured the world.
-The band’s final album, Oceans Apart, was a five-star classic that won the ARIA Award for best adult contemporary album.
+The band’s final album, Oceans Apart, was a five-star classic that won the ARIA Award for the best adult contemporary album.

 Adele has also worked with artists including Clare Moore, Billy Miller of The Ferrets and Scott Spark, Ranger and The Mumps.

-In 2012, while Adele was living in Sydney, Adele and Glenn released the album Carrington Street, a self produced album picked up by the German label Glitterhouse Records, reviewed glowingly in Europe and at home.
+In 2012, while Adele was living in Sydney, Adele and Glenn released the album Carrington Street, a self-produced album picked up by the German label Glitterhouse Records, reviewed glowingly in Europe and at home.